 60 Second Lemon Law Assessment™

 If you’re fed up with repeated trips to the repair shop for the same problems, you may be driving a lemon—and you may have legal rights.
 Pennsylvania’s Lemon Law was created to protect consumers from vehicles that just can’t seem to get fixed, no matter how many chances the manufacturer has had.
+For a comprehensive overview, read our complete Pennsylvania lemon law guide.

 At Kahn & Associates, we’ve been helping drivers get compensation, refunds, and replacement vehicles for nearly three decades.
 Even if your vehicle doesn’t meet the exact criteria of the Pennsylvania Lemon Law, you may still qualify under federal warranty laws and other legal protections.